jkingharman/home/md/notes/colourised_sql.md

 title: colourised SQL
 date: 09-02-2020

 Databases are the heart of modern web apps.
 Sensible developers see the web as various technologies (HTML, URLs, HTTP) or more abstractly as a [directed graph](https://computersciencewiki.org/index.php/The_web_as_a_directed_graph).
-Their view is truthful but boring.
-I like to see the web as a global party attended by databases dressed in [flat-design](https://en.wikipedia.org/wiki/Flat_design).
+Their view is truthful but boring; I prefer to see the web as a global party attended by databases dressed in [flat-design](https://en.wikipedia.org/wiki/Flat_design).

 Most databases speak SQL, which makes SQL handy to know.
 And yet many junior developers don’t.
 How come?